 Support Programs to Improve Training for Health Professionals Related to Human Trafficking and Sexual Assault

 ENA will also support efforts to assist and provide high-quality care for other vulnerable patient populations, such as victims of human trafficking and sexual assault.
 ENA will support enhancing education and training for emergency nurses in treating these patients.

 Increase Support for Trauma Systems and Trauma Centers

 Trauma is the leading cause of death for people under the age of 46 and 35 million people are treated for traumatic injuries every year.
 Nevertheless, more than 45 million people lack access within one hour to a trauma center able to treat severe traumatic injuries.

 ENA will continue to fight for legislation and funding to improve trauma care in the United States.
 This includes both the development of optimally functioning trauma systems and quick access to state-of-the-art trauma centers.
-In addition, ENA will support bills that improve the integration of the military and civilian trauma systems.

 Maintain Funding for Poison Control Centers